 The president said that members of Mr. Saipov’s family “certainly could represent a threat” and vowed to end the immigration visa program under which he entered the country.

 There are currently 41 men detained at the U.S. military facility in Guantanamo Bay.
-Many of the detainees have never been charged with crime, while the suspects in the 9/11 attacks and U.S.S Cole bombing are currently undoing trial there in a fraught military commission process.
+Many of the detainees have never been charged with a crime, while the suspects in the 9/11 attacks and U.S.S Cole bombing are currently undoing trial there in a fraught military commission process.

 Mr. Trump’s predecessor Barack Obama tried to close the prison, saying its use in terrorist propaganda posed a national security threat, and terror suspects could be tried in the U.S., a suggestion many Republican lawmakers opposed.
 Five of the remaining detainees were approved for transfer by the Obama administration.